 There are a couple of ways you might approach your goal of a meatless diet.
 One is to use plant-based meat substitutes, which include products like sausages, hot dogs, and burger patties.
 You can even find plant-based ground meat that you can use in stews and casseroles just like real ground beef.
 These products aim to reproduce the familiar look, feel, and flavor of meat products.

 For a recipe that calls for ground beef, use the plant-based version instead.
 This substitution approach helps you eat meatless while allowing you to enjoy your favorite recipes.

 All substitutes and replacements are not equal.
 When you experiment with these alternate ingredients, you might find yourself trying out recipes specific to them, as opposed to simply replacing tofu for ground beef in your ground beef casserole.

 How to Maintain Protein Intake

 When you start thinking about replacing the protein you get from meat, it's helpful to remember that most people in America get plenty of protein in their diets.
-Adult women need 46 grams of protein per day, and adult men 56 grams.
-To put that into perspective, one cup of chopped chicken breast provides 43 grams of protein.
+But everyone needs a different amount of protein, so it helps to learn how much protein is enough for you.

 If getting enough protein is a concern, there are ways to make it up.
 Beans and legumes are some of the best plant-based protein sources.
-Their protein content varies, but in general, 100 grams of cooked beans provides 9 to 10 grams of protein.
-They're also an excellent source of fiber, and they provide that sensation of fullness that comes from eating meat.
+They're also a good source of fiber, and they provide that sensation of fullness that comes from eating meat.